 Asset Management and Policy Division provides assistance to the State Transportation Commission and department management in developing transportation policy.
-The Division also provides support for the Transportation Asset Management Council (TAMC); provides guidance to the TAMC regarding state and federal legislation that impact transportation asset management; coordinates the development of the federally required Transportation Asset Management Plan and State Freight Plan; coordinates implementation of federal performance measures; and provides education, training and planning for non-motorized transportation.
+The Division also provides staff support for TAMC; provides guidance to the TAMC regarding state and federal legislation that impact transportation asset management; coordinates the development of the federally required Transportation Asset Management Plan and State Freight Plan; coordinates responses to state and federal policy decisions that may impact the department; and provides education, training and planning for non-motorized transportation.